bcooper085/restaurant_review_database/README.md

 ## By Brandon Cooper and Lawrence Eby

 # Description
-A mock review website using C#, Nancy, and SQL Databases created at the Epicodus Code School in Seattle.
+A mock review website for restaurants using C#, Nancy, and SQL Databases created at the Epicodus Code School in Seattle.
+It displays cuisines and the restaurants associated with those cuisines.
+It also will list reviews related to specific restaurants.
+Currently, all functionality is available to all users, including deleting all content.
+Beware!

 # Specs

 Cuisine Specs:

-- Databases are empty on load.
-- Name is equal on assert.equal
 - User can save a Cuisine
 - User can view all Cuisines
 - User can view specific Cuisines, listing restaurants